mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

   systemPromptFor: () =>
     'You are a worker in a swarm.
-Do the task described, then reply with ONLY an ' + '<artifact>...</artifact> block containing JSON with: findings, confidence, ' + 'and optionally whatIDidNotCheck (an array of things you did not examine).',
+Do the task described, then reply with ONLY an ' + '<artifact>...</artifact> block containing JSON with: findings, confidence, ' + 'and whatIDidNotCheck (a non-empty array of things you did not examine - ' + 'required, since nothing is ever fully covered).',
   createStreamFactory: createMockClientFactory(multimonitorScript, { latencyMs: 120 }),
 })

 const graph = new TaskGraph(dagMode)

 seed(graph, [
-  { id: 'display-detection', kind: 'explore', title: 'Display detection',
+  { id: 'display-detection', kind: 'explore',
-    scope: 'How does display detection work today?' }, { id: 'window-placement', kind: 'explore', title: 'Window placement',
+    content: 'How does display detection work today?' }, { id: 'window-placement', kind: 'explore',
-    scope: 'How does window placement work today?' }, { id: 'synthesis', kind: 'synthesize', title: 'Plan multimonitor support',
+    content: 'How does window placement work today?' }, { id: 'synthesis', kind: 'synthesize',
-    scope: 'Combine the findings into a plan.',
+    content: 'Combine the findings into a plan.',
     dependsOn: ['display-detection', 'window-placement'] }, ])